gkarwchan/hugoblogsource/content/posts/2024_09_21_Git_Checkout_Splitted_to_many_Commands.md

 +++
-title = "Are you still using `git checkout` for everything?
-It is time to switch to `gitswitch`" date = 2024-09-21T10:41:54-06:00 short = true toc = true
+title = "Are you still using git checkout for everything?
+It is time to switch to git switch" date = 2024-09-21T10:41:54-06:00 short = true toc = true